All you need to develop and run control systems

 The CDP Framework contains a comprehensive set of features that are used in control and automation.
 These pre-made features are available with simple drag-and-drop and configuration.
 This reduces development time and increases reliability.

 The toolbox already supports the following industry protocols: OPC UA, MQTT, Modbus, CANopen, SNMP, NMEA, UDP, GPIO and I2C.
 We continue to add support for other protocols, and you can develop your own protocols and add them as standard reusable resources.

 Control system logic is placed in function blocks, these have standard APIs and base functionality that includes signals (variables), messages, parameters, alarms, properties, and a state machine.

-Framework API and web server
+Framework API and we

 The Framework comes with an API that allows Python, Java or Javascipt programs to connect to running CDP applications.
 The API allows you to communicate with the control system function blocks to read or set any value in the system.
 In this way, external programs may form an integral part of a control system.

 The Framework’s web server can similarly be used to connect HTML5 user interfaces, interpret them, and set any value in the control system.

 The framework comes with a wide range of mathematical functions, such as add, multiply and divide, PIDRegulator, minimum and maximum limits, Kalman filter, signal delay, mask, mathematical expression evaluation, moving average, force operator, invert, scaling, cron (time) and signal generators.
 You can also create your own reusable library of math functions.
 You can set the math functions for both input and output signals.
 The input signal math functions are processed before the value reaches the user code, while the output signal math functions are processed before exposing the value for routing.